 From mega retailers like FitBit and Roku to logistics and cloud computing services, Amazon has made itself indispensable to the success of others, and in doing so has gained extensive control over the most common indirect spend management issues.

 Along with billions of cups of hot coffee sold to the public each year, cafe giant Starbucks produces savings and value for its investors through innovative and proactive indirect spend management.
-Since 2008, the company has pursued more effective spend management by streamlining workflows through process optimisation and automation and bringing its globe-spanning and diverse supply chain under a single logistics system for supplier management.
+Since 2008, the company has pursued more effective spend management by streamlining workflows through process optimization and automation and bringing its globe-spanning and diverse supply chain under a single logistics system for supplier management.

 It’s also developed, refined, and tracked myriad KPIs for suppliers, service, safety, and savings to ensure it’s getting the biggest bang for its buck in value, cost reductions, and profits.
 The result?
-More than half a billion dollars in savings thanks to a unified, resilient, and agile supply chain prioritising effective indirect spend management.
+More than half a billion dollars in savings thanks to a unified, resilient, and agile supply chain prioritizing effective indirect spend management.

-When it comes to securing maximum value with minimal hassle from indirect procurement, you might say Hewlett Packard wrote the book—or at least, a set of standardised rules designed to help companies gain insight into and control over their indirect procurement.
+When it comes to securing maximum value with minimal hassle from indirect procurement, you might say Hewlett Packard wrote the book—or at least, a set of standardized rules designed to help companies gain insight into and control over their indirect procurement.

 Drawing on the expertise earned through managing its own diverse and complex global supply chain and serving both corporate and consumer markets, the company created the COPC standard in partnership with Stryker, Magna, Cisco, ADP, and Harley Davidson, as well as Western Michigan University.

-Hewlett-Packard invests heavily in procurement optimisation in general and in indirect spend management in particular, using advanced data management and analysis tools to pursue innovative savings and value opportunities such as its Buy/Sell program and an advanced bill of materials analysis program that lets the company take advantage of savings opportunities in real time.
+Hewlett-Packard invests heavily in procurement optimization in general and in indirect spend management in particular, using advanced data management and analysis tools to pursue innovative savings and value opportunities such as its Buy/Sell program and an advanced bill of materials analysis program that lets the company take advantage of savings opportunities in real time.

 Better Indirect Spend Management in Five Simple Steps